 Jamón Iberico sandwich from a shop in Madrid Barajas airport.

 I had a busy week working in Lisbon, but fortunately I had a little time to explore the city during some downtime.
-I’ll review my time in the city in another post.

 For the return trip, I retraced the same route but in the reverse direction.
 I had an uneventful flight on Iberia to Madrid, a little lounge time, then back on the US Airways A330-300 for the ride back across the Atlantic.
 It was the same seat, although I didn’t select a bulkhead seat for this segment.
 Once I met the flight attendant, I could immediately tell this trip would be a little different.
 She was very friendly, outgoing and seemed to nail the little things than can really make service memorable.
 She used my name regularly, and seemed to anticipate what I might need or want throughout the flight.